Lebanon VA Medical Center Improves Hospital Navigation for Veterans

 The wayfinding kiosks located in buildings 1, 17, and 18 are a part of VA’s efforts to make the veteran experience more informed, convenient, and enjoyable by providing user-friendly directions across the 843,000 square-foot campus.
 The 188-bed facility located between Harrisburg and Reading is outfitted to provide primary, specialty, and acute care services to approximately 44,000 veterans per year.

-Watch the video to learn more about the wayfinding program at Lebanon VA Medical Center.
+Watch the video to learn more about the wayfinding program at the Lebanon VA Medical Center.

 LogicJunction’s wayfinding platform was first piloted in 2017 and received positive feedback from patients and employees.
 The technology expansion provides interactive walking routes and step-by-step directions across the Lebanon campus using a smartphone or tablet, including the ability to print itineraries with full color maps.
 The digital display kiosks also promote news, events, and activities happening at Lebanon VA Medical Center.